nsip/hits-dashboard/docs/help/generic_consumer_and_hits.md

 ### HITS environment

 To be able to connect your consumer to HITS you must have an account on HITS.
-Please contact NSIP to provide you with details on how to create one.
+Please contact NSIP  at mailto:info@nsip.edu.au for details on how to create one.

 Once you have an account, please login or use your account URL that is of the form <http://hits.nsip.edu.au/dashboard/account.html> to get to the landing page.

-In the menu on the right select “Developer Tools-&gt;Databases” to get your available sandbox databases.
+From the menu on the right, select “Developer Tools->Databases”.

-Either you create a new database or you use one that has been created previously.
+From the resulting page, you can create a new database or  use one created previously.
 In the lower part of that page you will see something like
 this: